I. Formal Relationship Between the University and Students

 23. Double Majors

 Double majors are permitted in the BA, BComm, and BSc degree programs.
-Within the College of Science and Management, students pursuing the BPl degree are permitted to double major only within the degree program.
+Within the Faculty of Environment, students pursuing the BPl degree are permitted to double major only within the degree program.
 Completion of the double major entails completion of the requirements for each major.
 Any courses that are included in the requirements for both majors may be counted for both.
 Note: If double majors fall between two degrees, students must select only one degree BA, BComm or BSc.
 They do not qualify for more than one.

 24. Minors, Areas of Specialization, and Areas of Focus